 It is an actual braiding machine, but the braid it makes is very different from any industrial machine-made braids that I’m aware of.
 It’s a common type of Kumihimo braid, though, called Kongoh-gumi, which I hear means firm, round braid in Japanese.
 Kongoh braids are typically made by hand, either on a round wooden braiding stand called a marudai, or on a stiff slotted card or foam disk.

-(Btw: the braids in photo below are sorta ‘hacked’ – the machine and its included spools make braids like the ones in the bracelet photo further down.)
+(Btw: the braids in photo below are sorta ‘hacked’ – the machine and its included spools make braids more like the magenta/blue/orange bracelet in photos further down.)

 Left-to-right, from lower left corner: 1st braid is the thickest, crochet cotton #3 (3-ply); braids 2-5 are fine weaving wool (discontinued brand); 6-12 are dmc embroidery floss. (#9 and #11 have a single spool of pink rayon thread)

 I’ve never come across a machine-made braid like this – meaning a round braid that is dense and compact in itself, rather than tubular around a core.
 (The fingerloop braid I call the Spiral Braid is similar – the strands all pass through the center, creating a dense, round braid.)